openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 >
 > * * * * *
 >
-> Talia was raised as a Druid of the Briar Rose, but she fled the Order out of distaste for their violent ways.
-Now, she fears the reprisal of her ex-brethren at every turn.
+> Talia suffered from a horrible car accident as a youth.
+She only survived because a mad street doctor found her body and kept it alive > with a number of cybernetic implants that have left her half machine, physically and mentally.

 ## Step 6: Choose Perks and Flaws